General Terms and Conditions

 Rescission in the event of deterioration of assets

-The Seller may withdraw from the contract if the Seller becomes aware of a cessation of payments, the opening of insolvency or composition proceedings, the rejection of insolvency for lack of assets, bill or cheque protests or other concrete indications of deterioration in the financial circumstances of the customer.
+The seller may withdraw from the contract if the seller becomes aware of a suspension of payments, the opening of insolvency or judicial composition proceedings, the rejection of insolvency due to lack of assets, bill or check protests or other concrete indications of deterioration in the customer’s financial circumstances.

 Liability for defects (warranty)

-The warranty rights shall be governed by the statutory provisions, unless otherwise stated below.
-If the supplementary performance is carried out by way of a replacement delivery, the customer is obliged to return the goods first delivered to the seller within 30 days at the seller’s expense.
-The return of the defective goods shall be made in accordance with the statutory provisions.
-The seller does not assume any guarantee for the stated quality of the goods within the meaning of § 443 BGB (German Civil Code).
-Any guarantees granted by the manufacturer shall remain unaffected by this and shall be determined exclusively in accordance with the guarantee declaration handed over to the customer with the goods.
+Warranty rights are governed by the statutory provisions, unless otherwise stated below.
+If the supplementary performance has taken the form of a replacement delivery, the customer is obliged to return the goods first delivered to the seller within 30 days at the seller’s expense.
+The defective goods must be returned in accordance with the statutory provisions.
+The seller does not assume any guarantee for the specified quality of the goods within the meaning of § 443 BGB.
+Any guarantees granted by the manufacturer shall remain unaffected by this and shall be determined exclusively in accordance with the guarantee declaration provided to the customer with the goods.
 Liability for normal wear and tear is excluded.
-The seller does not assume any warranty for defects and damages resulting from unsuitable or improper use, non-observance of application instructions, faulty or negligent handling.
-This applies in particular to the operation of the items with the wrong type of current or voltage as well as connection to unsuitable power sources.
-The same shall apply to defects and damage attributable to fire, lightning, explosion or network-related overvoltages, moisture of any kind, incorrect or missing programme software and/or processing data, unless the customer proves that these circumstances are not the cause of the defect complained of.
+The seller accepts no liability for defects and damage resulting from unsuitable or improper use, non-compliance with instructions for use, incorrect or negligent handling.
+This applies in particular to the operation of the items with the wrong type of current or voltage and connection to unsuitable power sources.
+The same applies to defects and damage caused by fire, lightning, explosion or power surges, moisture of any kind, incorrect or missing program software and/or processing data, unless the customer can prove that these circumstances are not the cause of the defect complained about.
+If the customer acts as a merchant within the meaning of the German Commercial Code (HGB), he shall be subject to the commercial obligation to inspect and give notice of defects in accordance with § 377 HGB.
+If the customer fails to comply with the notification obligations regulated therein, the goods shall be deemed approved.

-In the event of a warranty claim, a customer who is a consumer shall be entitled to assert a right to rectification of defects or delivery of defect-free goods (subsequent performance) at his discretion.
-If the chosen type of supplementary performance is associated with disproportionately high costs, the claim shall be limited to the respective remaining type of supplementary performance.
-Within the scope of the delivery of goods free of defects, the exchange into higher-quality products with comparable characteristics is already deemed to be accepted by the customer who is a consumer, provided that this is reasonable for him and the seller (e.g.: exchange into the successor model, same model series, etc.).
-Further rights, in particular the rescission of the purchase contract, can only be asserted after the expiry of a reasonable period for subsequent performance or the failure of subsequent performance twice.
-If the customer is acting as a consumer, he is requested to complain about delivered goods with obvious transport damage to the deliverer and to inform the seller of this.
-If the customer does not comply with this, this shall have no effect on his statutory or contractual claims for defects.
+In the event of a warranty claim, a customer who is a consumer is entitled, at his discretion, to assert a right to rectification of defects or delivery of defect-free goods (subsequent performance).
+If the chosen type of supplementary performance is associated with disproportionately high costs, the claim shall be limited to the remaining type of supplementary performance.
+Within the scope of the delivery of defect-free goods, the exchange for higher-quality products with comparable properties is already deemed to have been accepted by the customer, who is a consumer, insofar as this is reasonable for him and the seller (e.g.: exchange for the successor model, same model series, etc.).
+Further rights, in particular the rescission of the purchase contract, can only be asserted after the expiry of a reasonable period for subsequent performance or if subsequent performance fails twice.
+If the customer is acting as a consumer, he is requested to complain to the deliverer about delivered goods with obvious transport damage and to inform the seller of this.
+If the customer fails to do so, this shall have no effect whatsoever on his statutory or contractual claims for defects.

-If the customer is an entrepreneur without the status of a merchant, he shall give notice of obvious defects within 14 days.
-The period for lodging a complaint begins here with the delivery of the goods to the customer.
-If the customer does not comply with this obligation, his statutory claims for defects are excluded.
-In relation to a customer who is an entrepreneur, the seller is entitled to choose between rectification of defects or replacement delivery within one year of the delivery date within the meaning of § 439 BGB.
+If the customer is an entrepreneur without merchant status, he must give notice of obvious defects within 14 days.
+In this case, the notification period begins with the delivery of the goods to the customer.
+If the customer fails to comply with this obligation, his statutory claims for defects shall be excluded.
+In the case of a customer who is an entrepreneur, the seller is entitled to choose whether to remedy the defect or supply a replacement within the meaning of § 439 BGB within one year of the delivery date.
 After the expiry of one year from the date of delivery, the seller has the choice between remedying the defect or crediting the current value.
-For entrepreneurs, the limitation period does not start again if a replacement delivery is made within the scope of liability for defects.
+For entrepreneurs, the limitation period shall not begin again if a replacement delivery is made within the scope of liability for defects.

-In cases where there is no purchase of consumer goods within the supply chain, even for our customer who is an entrepreneur, the provisions of §§ 474-479 BGB shall not apply.
-If the entrepreneur resells the goods within the scope of a sale of consumer goods, the reimbursement of expenses incurred within the meaning of § 478 of the German Civil Code (BGB) can only be demanded if proof is provided that the expenses were incurred.
-Should this reimbursement of expenses within the meaning of § 478 para.
-2 BGB, this is limited to max.
-2% of the original net value of the goods.
-Claims based on § 478 BGB (German Civil Code) are covered by the 24-month warranty for entrepreneurs in the sense of the equivalent compensation according to § 478 para.
-4 p.
-1 of the German Civil Code (BGB).
+In cases in which there is no purchase of consumer goods within the supply chain, even for our customer who is an entrepreneur, the provisions of §§ 474-479 BGB shall not apply.
+If the entrepreneur resells the goods within the framework of a consumer goods purchase, the reimbursement of expenses incurred within the meaning of § 478 BGB can only be demanded if proof of the incurrence of the expenses is provided.
+Should the customer demand reimbursement of expenses within the meaning of § 478 para.
+2 BGB, this shall be limited to a maximum of 2% of the original net value of the goods.
+Claims based on § 478 BGB are covered by the 24-month warranty for entrepreneurs in the sense of the equivalent compensation according to § 478 para.
+4 sentence 1 BGB.

-In the event that the goods complained about are forwarded to the upstream supplier or manufacturer, the customer agrees that his personal data, in particular his contact details, may be passed on to the upstream supplier/manufacturer within the scope of processing a complaint.
-The customer may revoke his consent given in this regard at any time.
-Please contact us at info@viveroo.com.
+In the event that the goods complained about are forwarded to the upstream supplier or manufacturer, the customer agrees that his personal data, in particular his contact details, may be passed on to the upstream supplier/manufacturer as part of the complaint processing.
+The customer can revoke the consent given in this regard at any time.
+To do so, please contact us at info@viveroo.com.

 Liability

-The Seller shall be liable to the Customer for all contractual, quasi-contractual and statutory claims, including claims in tort, for damages and reimbursement of expenses as follows: The Seller shall be liable without limitation for intent and gross negligence for any legal reason, unless otherwise stated below.
+The Seller shall be liable to the Customer for all contractual, quasi-contractual and statutory claims, including claims in tort, for damages and reimbursement of expenses as follows: The Seller shall be liable without limitation for intent and gross negligence on any legal grounds, unless otherwise stated below.

-The Seller shall be liable for damages arising from injury to life, body or health which are based on a negligent or intentional breach of duty on its part.
+The seller is liable for damages resulting from injury to life, body or health that are based on a negligent or intentional breach of duty on his part.

-In addition, the Seller shall be liable without limitation in accordance with the statutory provisions for other damages if these are based on a negligent or intentional breach of a material contractual obligation.
-This is the case if the breach of duty relates to a duty the fulfilment of which makes the proper performance of the contract possible in the first place and on the observance of which the customer has relied and was entitled to rely.
-The above liability provisions are limited to the foreseeable, typically occurring damage, unless otherwise provided for in the German Civil Code.
-9.1 is subject to unlimited liability.
-This includes in particular the breach of main and ancillary performance obligations in the period prior to delivery of the goods.
+In addition, the seller shall be liable without limitation in accordance with the statutory provisions for other damages if these are based on a negligent or intentional breach of a material contractual obligation.
+This is the case if the breach of duty relates to a duty whose fulfillment is essential for the proper execution of the contract and on whose fulfillment the customer has relied and was entitled to rely.
+These above liability provisions are limited to the foreseeable, typically occurring damage, unless unlimited liability applies in accordance with Section 9.1.
+This includes in particular the breach of primary and secondary performance obligations in the period prior to delivery of the goods.

-The Seller shall not be liable for the recovery of data unless it has caused the loss intentionally or through gross negligence and the Customer has ensured that a data backup has been made so that the data can be reconstructed with reasonable effort.
+The seller shall not be liable for the recovery of data unless it has caused the loss intentionally or through gross negligence and the customer has ensured that a data backup has been made so that the data can be reconstructed with reasonable effort.
+Otherwise, the seller’s liability is excluded.

 Use of customer data

-With regard to all data concerning the business relationship with the customer, the data protection regulations apply, which can be found in our online shop.
-If the buyer has further questions on the subject of data protection, the information page www.viveroo.com/data-protection/ is available to him.
-Otherwise, the buyer can send requests to sales@viveroo.com.
+With regard to all data concerning the business relationship with the customer, the data protection regulations apply, which can be found in our online store.
+For further questions on the subject of data protection, the buyer can refer to the information page www.viveroo.com/datenschutz/.
+Otherwise, the buyer can send inquiries to info@viveroo.com.

 Information on dispute resolution